sohumseedhar-ucsd/cse15l-lab-reports/LabReport_3.md

 ## `less` Command:
 ### `-N` (Line Numbers):
 *The `less -N` command enables line numbering when using the less pager to view a file.
 When you open the file with `less -N`, you'll see line numbers on the left side of the screen, making it easier to navigate and reference specific lines in the file.
-If you use the `less -N` command with a directory instead of a file, less will typically display a list of files in the directory along with line numbers.
+If you use the `less -N` command with a directory instead of a file, it will return a message indicating that you passes in a directory argument rather than a filename.
 ### `-S` (Chop Long Lines):
 When you use `less` with the `-S` option, it causes long lines to be truncated at the edge of the terminal screen, making it easier to read lines that are too long to fit on one line.
 Using `-S` is particularly useful when viewing files because it displays as much of the line as can fit within the terminal window, making it more convenient to read.
 When using `less -S` on a directory, `less` will display a list of filenames in the specified directory, and each line will be truncated if the filenames are too long to fit within the terminal width.
 ### `-G` (Highlight Search Matches):